 Load Data from Amazon S3 Using IMPORT

-This section explains how to load data from Amazon S3 into Exasol using the IMPORT command.
+This article explains how to load data from Amazon S3 into Exasol using the IMPORT command.

 You can use the IMPORT command to load data from Amazon S3 buckets on AWS.
 Exasol automatically recognizes Amazon S3 import based on the URL used with the IMPORT statement.